leobol96/FGDLReasoning/README.md

 - re
 - random

-So to run the code, please be sure to have all the dependencies installed on the pc.
+So to run the code, please be sure to have all the dependencies installed in the pc.

 ## At the end of the execution